Skip to content

 This control establishes a risk-based moderation enforcement model that escalates by governance zone:

-1. Agent-level default moderation — Each agent has a baseline moderation level (Low, Medium, or High) that applies to all topics unless overridden; zone classification determines the minimum permissible default
+1. Agent-effective default moderation — The per-prompt moderation level (Low, Moderate, or High) configured on the Conversational boosting system topic applies to all unstructured Q&A unless a more specific topic overrides it; zone classification determines the minimum permissible default

-2. Topic-level moderation overrides — Individual topics within an agent may have stricter or more permissive moderation levels based on the topic's role, audience, and sensitivity; overrides to less restrictive levels require approval in Zone 2+
+2. Per-topic moderation overrides — Individual custom topics that contain a Generative answers node may have stricter or more permissive per-prompt moderation levels based on the topic's role, audience, and sensitivity; overrides to less restrictive levels require approval in Zone 2+

 3. Custom safety messages — When content is blocked by moderation filters, agents display custom messages to users; Zone 3 requires tailored safety messages that align with brand and regulatory voice